 Why am I getting an error message 'cannot connect to p2p network'?

-If you use Exodus in a network with a firewall or tightened network security you may also see a error message "Exodus can not connect to p2p networks."
+If you use Exodus in a network with a firewall or tightened network security you may see an error message "Exodus cannot connect to p2p networks."

 Typically this happens when Exodus is used in an environment that has network restrictions - many times these P2P connections are blocked outside of your computer.

 Exodus connects to individual digital asset networks via P2P (peer-to-peer) and many shared networks block these types of connections.
 The following ports are what Exodus uses on each P2P network: